Maui High School: Today's Maui High

+Up until the opening of Kulanihakoi High School in Kihei in 2022, South Maui students typically went to Maui High.

 Athletics

 Maui High School has a variety of athletic opportunities for its students, including basketball, cheerleading, judo, paddling, track and field, swimming and diving, tennis, golf, cross country, wrestling, riflery, football, baseball, soccer, women's water polo, and softball.
-In order to participate in athletic opportunities, a student must maintain a grade-point average of 2.0 throughout a sport's season.
+In order to participate in athletic opportunities, a student must maintain a grade-point average of 2.5 throughout a sport's season.
 On April 29, 2017, Maui High School won the HHSAA Division 1 Baseball Championship by beating Waiakea 6 to 1, thereby bringing the title back to Maui for the first time in 35 years.

+In 2023, some Kihei area students who wanted to play American football continued to attend Maui High, as Kulanihakoi High did not yet have American football.